 Return on Investment

-The Center for Career Discovery and Development is one of the nation’s most successful and innovative university career support offices for its recruitment and job placement.
+The Career Center is one of the nation’s most successful and innovative university career support offices for its recruitment and job placement.

-Upon graduation in Spring 2018, 66 percent of undergraduate students had been offered a job, and the average starting salary was $70,500 (not including bonus offers).
+Upon graduation in Fall 2018, 84% of undergraduate students had been offered a job, and the average starting salary was $72,000 (not including bonus offers).

 More than 700 businesses, industries, and organizations throughout the U.S. and abroad employ Georgia Tech co-op students and interns each year.